Barry Baggley: Waterford loans

 In January 2023, he was loaned out to Fleetwood's sister club Waterford for a season long loan until the end of their League of Ireland First Division campaign in November.
 After returning to Fleetwood Town and featuring in a friendly against Waterford, it was announced on 18 January 2024 that Baggley would be returning to Waterford on a second loan spell for their 2024 League of Ireland Premier Division season following their promotion.
 He returned to Fleetwood Town in November 2024 following the end of his loan spell.

 St Patrick's Athletic

 On 3 December 2024, it was announced that Baggley had signed for League of Ireland Premier Division club St Patrick's Athletic on a long-term contract for an undisclosed fee.
 He scored his first goal for the club on 21 January 2025, in a 2–1 win at home to Bray Wanderers in the Leinster Senior Cup.
 On 10 July 2025, Baggley made the first appearance in European competition of his career in a 1–0 win over Hegelmann of Lithuania in the UEFA Conference League at Richmond Park.
+On 25 January 2026, Baggley scored his first goal of the season in a 5–0 win over Longford Town in the Leinster Senior Cup.
+On 21 August 2026, he scored his first league goal for the club, on his 60th league appearance, adding his side's second goal in the 92nd minute of a 2–0 win away to Drogheda United after coming off the bench.